Table of Contents

 Immediate Annuities

-Immediate annuities are funded with a lump sum and payments, begin soon after you make your initial payment.
-You can choose to receive a stream of income for as long as you like, such as a certain amount of years or for your entire life.
+Immediate annuities are funded with a lump sum, and payments begin soon after.
+You can choose to receive income for a set period or for life.

 Deferred Annuities